STORY / GAMEPLAY

-Armakuni, the last ninja, he is now over 1000 years old, all his friends have been murdered, and he has twice tried to kill the evil Shogun Kunitoki (in Last Ninja I and II), and now he's reached the end of the line.
-But the evil Kunitoki, has gone back in time and seized an ancient Ninja Temple.
-If he's not stopped, this sacrilegious assault will destroy ninjas forever and Armakuni will die too.
+Armakuni (the Last Ninja) is now over 1000 years old!
+All his friends have been murdered, and he twice tried to assassinate the evil Shogun Kunitoki (in Last Ninja I and II), finding himself at the end of the line.
+But the evil Kunitoki went back in time and seized an ancient Ninja Temple and if he's not stopped in time, this sacrilegious assault will destroy ninjas forever (including Armakuni).

-The temple contains six symbolic chambers: earth, wind, water, fire, limbo and limbo, representing the essential spirit of about... everything).
+The temple contains different chambers like the earth, wind, water, fire void and limbo, representing the essential spirit of almost about everything.
 Like every good ninja, our hero has finally come to that ultimate battle and sets up to stop the evil Shogun.
-Each level, while graduated according to difficulty of the foes, presents your ninja with different puzzles that must be solved if the level is to be completed.
-These puzzles generally involve finding a scroll or an item that gives the key to the next level , and it may well be clearly visible but it is never easily accessible!
+Each level, that differs based on the difficulty of the foes, challenges your ninja with puzzles that must be solved in order to be completed.
+These puzzles generally involve finding a scroll or an item that gives the key to the next level and it may be clearly visible but never easily accessible!

-Fighting with the armed and unarmed foes is not an easy way, as in all previous installments of the Last Ninja series, but the fighting logic (controls) has been improved now as well.
-The new controls are extremely straight forward now: you push your joystick the way you want to face in the direction.
+Fighting against armed and unarmed foes is not an easy task like in all previous installments of the Last Ninja series, and the fighting logic (i.e. the controls) has been improved.
+The new controls are extremely straight forward (i.e. you push your joystick towards the direction you want).

-The puzzles are not as easy as you might imagine, but are of the kind that, seem blindingly obvious once they've been solved.
-Of course, the isometric design is littered with fatal edges, which punish sloppy joystick work.
+The puzzles are not as easy as you would imagine and are of the type that seem blindingly obvious once they are solved.
+Of course, the isometric design is littered with fatal traps that punish sloppy joystick work.

-Note that when your Bushido Power (depicted by a dragon in the bottom panel) is completely green, this give you the maximum of your power, making it easier to fight.
-Killing a fist fighter with your sword is easy, but lacks honor, which is a critical factor, as Busihido Power will turn to red as honor is accrued!
-Same, fighting a sword-wielding foe with your sword earns honor and so on.
+Note that when your Bushido Power (depicted as a dragon at the bottom panel) is completely green, it will give you maximum potential, making it easier to fight.
+Killing a fist fighter with your sword is easy but lacks honor which is a critical factor as Busihido Power will turn red at this point! the opposite happens when fighting an armed foe with your sword, and so on.

-The difficulty level swiftly escalates after the first (trainer) level, but it is beatable!
+The difficulty level swiftly escalates after the first (trainer) level, but the game is not impossible to beat!